 You might have noticed in the CRAAP Test criteria under "Accuracy" the question "Is the source from a peer-reviewed journal?"
 It's important for you as students to understand what peer review means, and why it makes a source much more reliable than any other type of source.
 Read the summary below, then watch the short video to learn more.

-Scholarly journals specialize in publishing technical and research-oriented articles, and are mostly intended for students and other scholars.
-Because journal articles are oftened accessed individually online, here are some clues to look for when identifying them:
+Scholarly journals specialize in publishing technical and research-oriented articles, and are mostly intended for students and scholars.
+Because journal articles are often accessed individually online, here are some clues to look for when identifying them:

-What do scholary articles (also called "empirical research articles" or "peer-review articles") look like?
+What do scholarly articles (also called "empirical research articles" or "peer-review articles") look like?

 Use the acronym IMRaD to remember the major sections found in a scholarly article: